-This virtual internship and seminar will focus on issues related to conflict resolution, human rights, and international relations in cooperation with partners like the Africa Centre for the Constructive Resolution of Disputes (ACCORD), Africa’s largest conflict resolution NGO.
+This virtual internship and seminar will focus on issues related to conflict resolution, human rights, and international relations in cooperation with partners like the Institute for Global Dialogue (IGD) and the Africa Centre for the Constructive Resolution of Disputes (ACCORD), Africa’s largest conflict resolution NGO.
 Your program will begin with an orientation, in which you’ll learn about South Africa’s transition from apartheid and human rights abuses to democracy.
 Thereafter, while engaged in the online internship, you will also learn about multilateral diplomacy and strategic decision-making.
 You will explore non-western perspectives on international relations, south-south diplomacy, and the politics of the African Union.
 You’ll also gain perspective and insight on these issues through presentations from NGO leaders, academics and diplomats.

 You will be expected to devote approximately 37.5 hours a week both on synchronous and asynchronous course activities.
 Synchronous activities may include orientation sessions, seminar country and theme specific lectures, initial meetings with your internship advisor, group reflection sessions, and project presentations.
 Frequency, duration, and scheduling of synchronous activities will be determined the first week of the course in conversation with participants to find mutually convenient times.
 In the event that a student cannot attend a live session, every effort will be made to provide a recording, transcript, or summary for off-line viewing.